A guide to finding and winning scholarships

-Your letter shouldn’t be a five-page essay, nor should it be something you would text your best friend.
+Your letter shouldn’t be a five-page essay, but it shouldn’t be something you would text your best friend either.
 Here are some key tips for writing yours:

 - Determine whether you should write a handwritten letter or send an email.
-If you’re applying for a scholarship and the sponsor is within a reasonable distance (i.e., in your community, at your school, etc.), consider writing a handwritten letter and sending it to the appropriate address or dropping it off directly with the scholarship sponsor.
-If they aren’t nearby or don’t have a physical address for you to reach, sending an email is totally fine.
+If the scholarship sponsor is within a reasonable distance (i.e., in your community, at your school, etc.), consider writing a handwritten letter and sending it to the appropriate address or dropping it off directly.
+If they aren’t close or don’t have a physical address for you to reach, an email is totally fine.

 - Greet the person or organization you’re writing to.
 When you write any letter, it’s important to say hello in a kind, professional manner.
-“Dear” or “Hello (name of person or organization)” is a great way to start your letter.
+“Dear” or “Hello (name of person or organization)” are great ways to start.
 Avoid cold openings like “To Whom It May Concern” and casual, familiar openings like “Hi” or “Hey.”

 - Thank them.
-Make sure the first statement you make in the body of your letter is an expression of gratitude for the scholarship opportunity.
-The sponsor will value your appreciation.
+Make sure the first statement you make in the body of your letter is you thanking them for the scholarship opportunity.
+A thank you can go a long way.

 - Provide your contact information.
 It’s always a good idea to repeat your contact information, like a phone number and/or email address, just in case they need to reach you for any purpose.
-You never know, they may reach out to thank you for thanking them!
 If you provide an email address, make sure it’s professional and does not contain anything inappropriate or embarrassing.

 - End your letter professionally.
 Make sure that when you’re ready to end the letter, you use words like “Sincerely,” “Regards,” or “Thank you,” before signing off with your name.
-Avoid using casual words like “Thanks,” “Always,” and “Cheers” to name a few.
+Avoid using casual words like “Thanks,” “Always,” and “Cheers.”

 - Edit your letter.
 When you’re done writing, make sure you read it over several times and edit for clarity and conciseness.
 Proofread for grammar and punctuation errors.
-Ensure that your tone of voice is authentic—being genuine in a thank you letter is so important.
+Ensure that your tone of voice screams “you”—being genuine in a thank you letter is so important.
 Like with a scholarship essay, don’t be afraid to have someone else read it over to make sure it sounds good.

-Applying for scholarships can seem like a long and tedious process, but it’s not nearly as bad as you may think.
-The potential rewards—free money to help with tuition or even to cover a few textbooks—can make a big difference in paying for college.
+Applying for scholarships can seem like a long and tedious process, but the potential rewards—free money to help with school costs—can make a big difference in paying for college.
 And scholarships aren’t just for high school seniors, you know.
-You should apply early in your high school career and throughout college, too!
+You should apply early in high school and throughout college, too!
 Give yourself plenty of time and follow these tips and tricks to make your scholarship application process as simple as possible.
 Good luck!